Loading your recommendations…

 5. This panoramic photo, shot by Holladay studio for the 1926 Durham Chamber of Commerce publication Durham, North Carolina: A Center of Industry and Education, was taken from present-day Ramseur and Corcoran Streets.

-6. The Trust Building, now home to the Visitor Info Center, American Underground, and software company Windsor Circle.
+6. The Trust Building, now home to the Visitor Info Center, Discover Durham's offices and American Underground.
 When built in 1904, the Trust Building was the tallest office building in North Carolina.

 7. The 17-story Washington Duke Hotel was recently completed at the time this photo was taken.
 The building was demolished in 1975, and is unrelated to the Washington Duke Inn & Golf Club that is currently located on Duke University's campus.